dmweis/hamilton/README.md

 Then compile for arm with `cargo build --no-default-features --target=armv7-unknown-linux-musleabihf`

 The [deploy script](./deploy) will try to build and copy the binaries to the right place.
 But they both take assumptions about hostnames and paths because I am lazy.

+## Remote controller

+Don't look at this one.
+This is just a hacked together web interface.
+I don't know how to build web applications